 On the islands are no cash machines (only in the capital) and the cash machine on the airport is not always operational.

-On the boat you can pay with euro’s or dollars.
+On the boat you can pay only with dollars.

 What about drinks on board?